What does my race registration support?

 - early detection

 - community health initiatives

 - general access to health care by the medically under-insured and under-served

 $200,000 has been distributed to organizations since the program began.
 Half of that amount – $100,000 – was distributed in 2017 alone, thanks to participation in the 2017 Liberty Hospital Half Marathon/Norterre 5K.

 Information on the application process for 2018 grants will be announced later this year at LibertyHospitalFoundation.org.

 The 2017 recipients were announced in May.
 They include 12 Northland non-profit organizations.
-They will be highlighted in the Summer/Fall 2017 issue of Connections magazine.
+They were highlighted in the Summer/Fall 2017 issue of Connections magazine.

 2017 First-time Recipients

 In As Much Ministry (food pantry) – Health and nutritional well-being, $10,000